GloriEvo/GloriEvo/README.md

 ~☆

-♡ Semi-verbal, I usually have low energy and am even more quiet around people I don't know / am still getting to know.
+♡ Semi-verbal ♡

+⤷ Due to a mix of low energy and high anxiety I will be quiet around people I an unfamiliar with.
+If you talk to me enough, I'll come out of my shell eventually!

 ~☆